sebfisch/java-fun/content/docs/streams/tests.md

 and all results are collected in the new stream `result`.

 Note that we do not see
-in which order a given functions is applied to the elements of a stream by `map`.
+in which order a given function is applied to the elements of a stream by `map`.
 In fact it might be applied in parallel depending on how the stream was created.
 All we can see is that the function is applied to each element uniformly rather than one element at a time.